What the study found

 - Research title:

-- Model-based planning reduced runoff in a semi-arid watershed
+- Model-based planning improved watershed saturation planning in a semi-arid basin

 - Authors: